 Beijing's ban on exports of North Korean coal, a key source of export revenue for Pyongyang, is sure to hurt the cash-strapped country.
 China hopes the economic penalty will help it rein in North Korea's nuclear provocations.

 For millennia, China has used the Korean Peninsula as a defensive barrier on its eastern flank.
-At the same time, the Koreas have been a constant source of security concern for its northern neighbor.
-Over the weekend, China's reactions to developments on either end of the peninsula reflected its complicated relationship with the two Koreas.
-On Sunday, in response to the latest demonstration from North Korea of its nuclear weapons program development, Beijing imposed a ban on imports of the country's coal through the remainder of 2017.
+At the same time, the Koreas have been a constant source of security worries for its northern neighbor.
+Over the weekend, China's reactions to developments on either end of the peninsula reflected its complicated relationships with the two Koreas.
+On Sunday, in response to North Korea's continuing display of its developing nuclear weapons program, Beijing imposed a ban on imports of the country's coal through the remainder of 2017.
 The stinging rebuke to Pyongyang, if fully implemented, will cut the cash-strapped country's export revenue by a third.
-Hours later, China issued a direct warning to the South Korean conglomerate Lotte, which is nearing completion of a deal with Seoul that is key to the deployment of the U.S. Terminal High-Altitude Area Defense (THAAD) anti-ballistic missile system.
+Hours later, China issued a direct warning to the South Korean conglomerate Lotte, which is nearing completion of a deal with the government in Seoul that is key to the deployment of the U.S. Terminal High-Altitude Area Defense (THAAD) antiballistic missile system.

 That Beijing applied pressure against its...

 To empower members to confidently understand and navigate a continuously changing and complex global environment.